aeternity/infrastructure/README.md

 so that only authentication to Vault must be configured explicitly, it needs an address, authentication secret(s) and role:

 - Vault address (can be found in the private communication channels)
-    * The Vault server address can be set by `VAULT_ADDR` environment variable.
+    * The Vault server address can be set by `AE_VAULT_ADDR` environment variable.
 - Vault secret can be provided in either of the following methods:
     - [GitHub Auth](https://www.vaultproject.io/docs/auth/github.html) by using [GitHub personal token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/#creating-a-token)
-    set as `VAULT_GITHUB_TOKEN` environment variable.
+    set as `AE_VAULT_GITHUB_TOKEN` environment variable.
 Any valid GitHub access token with the read:org scope can be used for authentication.
     - [AppRole Auth](https://www.vaultproject.io/docs/auth/approle.html) set as `VAULT_ROLE_ID` and `VAULT_SECRET_ID` environment variables.
     - [Token Auth](https://www.vaultproject.io/docs/auth/token.html) by setting `VAULT_AUTH_TOKEN` environment variable (translates to `VAULT_TOKEN` by docker entry point). `VAULT_AUTH_TOKEN` is highest priority compared to other credentials.
 - Vault credentials role by setting `CREDS_ROLE` (defaults to `epoch-inventory`)